Spectral properties of unions of intervals and groups of local translations

 We say that a set $\Omega$ {\it tiles} $\br^d$ by translations if there exists a set $\mathcal T$ in $\br^d$ such that $\{\Omega +t : t\in\mathcal T\}$ is a partition of $\br^d$ up to measure zero.
 We also call $\mathcal T$ a {\it tiling set} for $\Omega$ and we say that $\Omega$ {\it tiles by} $\mathcal T$. \end{definition}

 In these terms, when $\Omega$ is connected, of finite measure and a Nikodym domain, there exist commuting self-adjoint extensions of the partial differential operators $\{D_j\}$ if and only if $\Omega$ is spectral.
-Since this condition is a bit vague, Fuglede proposed his famous conjecture: \begin{conjecture}{\bf[Fuglede's Conjecture]} A subset $\Omega$ of $\br^d$ of finite Lebesgue measure is spectral if and only if it tiles $\br^d$ by translations. \end{conjecture} The conjecture was proved to be false in dimensions 3 and higher \cite{Tao04, FMM06}, but it is true for convex domains \cite{LM22}.
+Fuglede proposed a geometric characterization of spectral sets in his famous conjecture: \begin{conjecture}{\bf[Fuglede's Conjecture]} A subset $\Omega$ of $\br^d$ of finite Lebesgue measure is spectral if and only if it tiles $\br^d$ by translations. \end{conjecture} The conjecture was proved to be false in dimensions 3 and higher \cite{Tao04, FMM06}, but it is true for convex domains \cite{LM22}.

 In this paper we focus on dimension one, on finite unions of finite intervals.
 Throughout the paper $\Omega$ will denote such a union: